🔄

 The way water flows from your faucet is more important than you might think.
 It’s all about finding a balance between strong pressure and water efficiency.
 Most modern faucets are designed to give you great control over the water pressure, so you can get a powerful stream when you need it without wasting water.
 Look for the GPM (gallons per minute) rating—a lower number means better water conservation.
 Many faucets include an aerator, which mixes air into the water stream.
 This creates a soft, splash-free flow that feels substantial while using less water.
 It’s a small feature that makes a big difference in how your faucet performs every day.

-Choosing Your Handle Type
+Lever or Knob?
+Choosing Your Handle

 The handle is your primary point of interaction with the faucet, so its design affects both style and function.
 Lever handles are the most common for single-hole faucets; they’re ergonomic and easy to operate with just one hand.
 Knob handles offer a more compact, minimalist look but can sometimes be trickier to grip with wet hands.
 Then there are touchless, sensor-activated faucets, which provide ultimate convenience and hygiene.
 When browsing different plumbing fixtures, think about who will be using the bathroom.
 A simple lever might be best for kids or those with limited mobility, while a touchless model is perfect for a guest bath.

-Finding the Perfect Height and Reach
+Measure Twice: Finding the Right Height and Reach

 Not all sinks are created equal, and your faucet needs to be a good match for your basin.
 Spout height and reach are two critical measurements to check.
 Spout height, or arc, determines how much clearance you have under the faucet.
 A high-arc design is ideal for vessel sinks or for easily washing your face and hands.
 Spout reach is how far the spout extends over the sink.
 A spout that’s too short will cause you to splash water on the countertop, while one that’s too long can feel awkward.
 Before you buy, measure your sink and consider how you’ll use it to ensure a comfortable and splash-free fit.